Plain English Breakdown

 - The bill does not specify an effective date.

-- It is unclear how many academic medical centers will be affected by these changes.
+- It is unclear how many academic medical centers will qualify under the new requirements for National Cancer Institute-designated comprehensive cancer centers.